salesforcecli/plugin-user/messages/password.generate.md

 # flags.target-hub.deprecation

-The --target-dev-hub flag is deprecated and is not being used in this command.
-The flag will be removed in v57 or later.
+The --target-dev-hub flag is deprecated and is no longer used by this command.
+The flag will be removed in API version 57.0 or later.